dawgx/seawaves-egypt-website/README.md

-# Sea Waves Aqua Center Website
+# Sea Waves Website

-A modern, responsive website for Sea Waves Aqua Center - a beach activities company in Hurghada, Egypt.
+A modern, responsive website for Sea Waves - a beach activities company in Hurghada, Egypt.

 ## Features